Lakshay-13/Lakshay-13/README.md

 <img src="banner.jpg">

 I'm a Data Scientist intrigued by the possibilities of transforming our brains with AI.
-Passionate about Machine Learning, AI, and leveraging data to drive strategic decisions.

 ## 📚 Education
 - **Bachelor of Technology (Computer Science Engineering)**